jb-tester/spring-profiles-autowiring-case/HELP.md

-First case: same-named non-public beans; injection by type - no error Second case: public beans with different names; injection by type  - no error Second case: non-public beans with different names; injection by type - ERROR
+First case: same-named non-public beans; injection by type - no error Second case: public beans with different names; injection by type  - no error Third case: non-public beans with different names; injection by type - ERROR